-We pride ourselves on being the incubator of innovation here in Durham.
-Much of the Bull City's food scene began packing a huge punch in palates throughout the community while still on wheels.
-One thing Durham does do, is support its own.
-Here's a look at the journey some of our favorites have made ... from taking up parking spots to owning parking lots and a slice of Durham's culinary glory.
+We pride ourselves on being an innovation incubator here in Durham.
+While still on wheels, the Bull City's food scene began packing a huge punch in palates throughout the community.
+One thing Durham does do is support its own, and that helped turn those wheels into brick and mortar.
+Here's a look at the journey some of our favorites have made ... from taking up parking spots to having parking lots and a slice of Durham's culinary glory.

-American Meltdown first made rubber hit the road six years ago in 2012, and specializes in all of the grilled cheese glory we've come to love.
+American Meltdown hit the road in 2012 and specializes in all of the grilled cheese glory we've come to love.
 A classic favorite at food truck rodeos, American Meltdown owners Paul and Alycia Inserra capitalized on their cult following to open a brick-and-mortar location in 2015 in the food court at Streets at Southpoint mall.

-The 1999 Freightliner MT55 Tool Truck that powered this source of 'Southern soul, Caribbean flair, Euro-African' rooted cuisine possesses a bold, unapologetic moniker: The Soul Patrol.
-We're so, so glad it does, because that's exactly what Boriqua Soul gives: food for the soul.
+The 1999 Freightliner MT55 Tool Truck powering this 'Southern soul, Caribbean flair, Euro-African' cuisine possesses a bold, unapologetic moniker: The Soul Patrol.
+We're so glad it does, because that's exactly what Boriqua Soul gives: food for the soul.
 Husband and wife team Toriano and Serena Fredericks have been melding their Puerto Rican and African American heritage into delightful bites for locals everywhere, and are soon moving to a permanent space at the American Tobacco Campus this summer.

-From a smaller coffee operation on a bike they parked outside of Motorco and at the Durham Farmers' Market in 2012 to three locations throughout Durham today, Cocoa Cinnamon is sweet indeed.
+From a bike they parked outside of Motorco and at the Durham Farmers' Market in 2012 to three locations throughout Durham today, Cocoa Cinnamon is sweet indeed.
 Couple Areli Barrera de Grodski and Leon Grodski de Barrera formed Durham staples we'll treasure endlessly.
-Barrera de Grodski was born in Mexico and lived in Tijuana until she was six years old, and her ingenuity and determination to bolster community means that we all get to celebrate culture, churros, and delectable, locally sourced desserts and beverages well into the future.
+Barrera de Grodski was born in Mexico and lived in Tijuana until she was six years old, and her ingenuity and determination to bolster community mean that we all get to celebrate culture, churros, and delectable, locally sourced desserts and beverages well into the future.

-Summer Bicknell of Locopops made it to Durham from Nashville by way of Mexico, stopping to learn how to make paletas and speak Spanish before bringing both creamy and juice based popsicles to locations all over Durham, first extended thousands through the small window of her vintage mini bus.
+Summer Bicknell of Locopops made it to Durham from Nashville by way of Mexico, stopping to learn how to make paletas and speak Spanish.
+She then brought creamy and juice-based popsicles all over Durham via the small window of her vintage minibus.
 Find these delicious treats at their new location at 2618 Hillsborough Road, and at summer concerts and various partners throughout the Bull City.

-Chefs and owners Lindsay Moriarty and Rob Gillespie didn’t set out to open a restaurant, when they first dreamed of Monuts, but their deep commitment to good food, quality jobs and regional economic development led them to set out to "prove that restaurant’s don’t have to sacrifice their profits in order to support their communities."
+Chefs and owners Lindsay Moriarty and Rob Gillespie didn’t set out to open a restaurant when they first dreamed of Monuts.
+Their deep commitment to good food, quality jobs and regional economic development led them to set out to "prove that restaurant’s don’t have to sacrifice their profits in order to support their communities."
 Since beginning as a donut stand operating from a tricycle near the Durham Farmer's Market in 2011, Monuts is now a thriving counter-service restaurant and bakery with a full menu of breakfast and lunch fare including soups, salads, sandwiches, and of course, donuts on Ninth Street.

-What is now a orange clad storefront near the Durham Bulls Athletic Park began as one of the first food trucks to hit the scene over a decade ago in 2008.
-Numerous accolades, reviews and headlines later, Only Burger continues to sell fresh ingredients on protein packed meals in downtown Durham.
+What is now an orange-clad storefront near the Durham Bulls Athletic Park began as one of the first food trucks to hit the scene over a decade ago in 2008.
+Numerous accolades, reviews and headlines later, Only Burger continues to sell fresh ingredients on protein-packed meals in downtown Durham.